codepath/android_guides/Creating-and-Using-Fragments.md

 }
 ```

 in order to keep the fragment as re-usable as possible.
+For more details about this pattern, check out our detailed [[Creating Custom Listeners]] guide.

 ### ActionBar Menu Items and Fragments